brohudev/PHYS-4350-final-project/DEVLOG.md

 ### 9am update
 - started reading the text. sounds super interesting.
 I'll keep a running tally of tasks I need to accomplish for this project and make sure i comoplete atleast two of them in class today:

-> TODO: Label and create an eden cluster similar to FIgure 7.17
+> Label and create an eden cluster similar to FIgure 7.17

 > TODO: Label and create a DLA cluster with a random walk demonstration in the same picture (?) per Figure 7.18